Route & what to see

 Cross Widmore Road to the

-Look back to see the Town Hall extension of 1939 (by Voysey) now used as council offices.
+Look back to see the Town Hall extension of 1939 (by Voysey) due for development.
 The foundation stone of the Baptist Church was laid by Charles Spurgeon in 1864.

 Cross Kentish Way at the